Tejasai120603/Saferoute-Multi-Modal-Optimization-for-Crisis-Management-and-Evacuation/README.md

 2.  **Open the user interface:**
     Open the `index.html` file (or the relevant frontend file) in your web browser to interact with the application.

+## 👥 Authors

+This project was developed by:
+-   Sumanth Ponugupati
+-   Teja Sai Yallamelli
+-   Phanidhar Chilukuri

+## 📞 Contact

+For inquiries or collaboration, feel free to reach out at `bl.en.u4eac22079@bl.students.amrita.edu`.